desertlp/tamagotchi/notes.md/README.md

 6. If all stars/bar at 5/5, evolve
     a.
 Egg > baby > teenager > adult > old > die of old age
 7. If any bars/stars reach 0, tamagatchi dies
+8. eventually dies of old age

+///////////

+Tuesday:
+- If any bars/stars reach 0, tamagatchi dies
+- If all stars/bar at 5/5, evolve
+    a.
+Egg > baby > teenager > adult > old > die of old age
+    - does this need to be a class?
+- Wireframe with alex

+///////////

+Wednesday:

+CSS
+    - cover/ welcome page
+    - tamagotchi screen

+///////////

+Thursday:

+JS bells and whistles
+animation

+///////////

+Friday:

+DRY
+Officially set timer intervals